 - Please fill out the J-term travel-study faculty-led program application form

-- J-term travel-study applications will be due to the Center for Center for International Education (International House) by March 1st with a $100 application fee.
+- J-term travel-study applications will be due to the Center for Center for International Education (International House) by March 1st (or the Monday after if it falls on a weekend) with a $100 application fee.
 This fee will be used as a deposit towards the cost of the program.

 - Students will be notified by April 1st of their acceptance.